Japanese sashiko embroidery: a moment for oneself...

 My sashiko embroidery in Japan

-As I told you, I chose to embroider a figurative motif during my trip to Japan.
+As I was telling you, I chose to embroider a figurative pattern during my trip to Japan.

 I loved letting myself be carried away, diving into my embroidery.
-Absorbed by creating my little stitches, I did not see time pass and I drew a particular satisfaction from seeing this pretty motif progress.
+Absorbed by creating my little stitches, I didn’t notice the time passing and I felt a special satisfaction seeing this pretty pattern progress.

-Back home I finished it and washed it to be able to incorporate it into a sewing project.
-I do not know yet which one... if you have ideas, feel free to give them to me in the comments 😊.
-I just have to iron it.
+Back home, I finished it and washed it so I can incorporate it into a sewing project.
+I don’t know which one yet... if you have ideas, feel free to share them in the comments 😊.
+All that’s left is to iron it.

-I will continue my sashiko creations because I brought back several figurative panels in my suitcases that I will show you later.
+I will continue my sashiko creations because I brought back several figurative panels in my suitcase that I will show you later.

-And if you also want to start sashiko embroidery, we have all the equipment to start in the shop.
+And if you also want to get started with sashiko embroidery, we have all the materials to get started in the shop.
 We also organize introductory workshops.

-And here is my Mount Fuji motif finished...
+And here is my Mount Fuji pattern finished...
 I already have plenty of other ideas!